dinesh-coderepo/blogsite/src/blog_posts/RAG_Basics/content.md

 date: 2024-08-18
 ---

-# Going deeper into RAGS, vector db, embeddings and its workings.
+# Going deeper into RAGS, vector db, embeddings and its workings and working framework.

 ### Blog coming soon